 Chapter 5 – Deconstructing Dinner

-We talk about healthy eating, but we also talk about balanced living.
-Well in this chapter Karen exposes it all!
+This is the longest chapter in the book and makes up over a quarter of the book.
+Here, Karen exposes it all!
 She looks at every animal flesh possible that is served as “meat” and traces for the reader the origin of that animal and what it went through to end up on your table.
 A big focus here is of course factory farming for meat, but Karen also covers the dairy industry in depth, as well as fish, eggs and honey.

-It is by no means about “feeling bad”, but about getting and feeling the truth.
+It is by no means about “feeling bad” but about getting and feeling the truth.
 We are at our essence compassionate beings, and I guarantee that if all of us read this chapter alone, animal slaughter would almost decrease to extinction tomorrow.
 The things that all animals go thorough so that you could have their products on your table is unspeakable, and the worst part is, it is not isolated – it is the norm in today’s farms.
 We just choose to ignore it.

 Chapter 6 – Animals Anonymous

-In this chapter Karen, discusses the role animals play in laboratories and examines the real and deep question of whether animal testing really saves human lives.
+In this chapter, Karen discusses the role animals play in laboratories and examines the real and deep question of whether animal testing really saves human lives.
+This chapter is also very thorough and goes through everything from teeth whitening and cosmetics to medical and psychological animal studies.

 Chapter 7 – The Greenies

+This chapter discusses the environmental impacts of animal farming, upkeep, and slaughter.
 Most of us are coming around to understand that animal farming is more disastrous to the environment and planet than the cars on the road, but many of us still fail to miss all of the resources of the planet that are spent on farming animals, only to be tortured all their life and eventually brutally killed for our food, clothing and personal products.

 Chapter 8 – Compassion in Action

 This last chapter focuses on what is being done to improve animal rights and animal welfare all around the world, and beautifully finishes off the book on a hopeful and positive note.
+Together, when we face the truth, when we speak up, we can make a difference – and many people are.

 At the end of the book there is also a very helpful section called “Recommended Resource Groups.“ In this section one can find the many groups that are actively working to improve animal rights all over the world and where or how one can find them or contact them.

-Thanking the Monkey: Personal Overview
+Thanking the Monkey: My Personal Overview

 If you are looking for an amazing educational experience in a fun way, then this book promises to deliver.
 It is funny, it is sad, it is heart wrenching and at the same time eloquent in how it lays out the facts, plain and simple for the reader to absorb, without being overwhelmed.